prajwalnagaraja07/Udacity-Project-1/README.md

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**

-For hyperameter tuning, we combine the Sci-KitLearn Logistic Regression algorithm with HyperDrive.
 The following steps make up the pipeline:
-1. Data Gathering
+**Data Gathering

 A Dataset is collected from the link provided using TabularDatasetFactory.
 In this procedure, the rows with empty values are removed, and the dataset for the category columns is one-hot encoded.
 It is usual procedure to divide datasets into train and test sets.
 To validate or fine-tune the model, a dataset might be partitioned.
 I divided the data during this experience 80:20, or 80% for training and 20% for testing.

-2. Hyperparameter Sampling
+**Hyperparameter Sampling

 The model training process can be managed via hyperparameters, which are adjustable parameters.
 Hyperparameter tuning based on the parameters "C" and "--max_iter" specified gets evaluated based on given policy and metric defined in the Hyperdrive config.